kilfour/QuickFuzzr/reference.md

 - Getter-only properties *without* a compiler-generated backing field (i.e.: calculated or manually-backed) are never auto-generated.
 ## Fuzzr Extension Methods
 QuickFuzzr provides a collection of extension methods that enhance the expressiveness and composability of `FuzzrOf<T>`.
-These methods act as modifiers, they wrap existing fuzzrs to alter behavior, add constraints, or chain side-effects without changing the underlying LINQ-based model.
+These methods act as modifiers, they wrap existing Fuzzrs to alter behavior, add constraints, or chain side-effects without changing the underlying LINQ-based model.

 ### Contents